brittonlaroche/MongoDB-Demos/Stitch/employee/README.md

 ![Employee Trigger](img/trgEmployeeHist.jpg "Employee Trigger")

 ## 5. Create two new history collections
-Slect the ">_Getting Started_" menu item in the left pannel or add a new rule for two new collections.
+Select the ">_Getting Started_" menu item in the left pannel or add a new rule for two new collections.
 Specify the HR database and the collection names "empHistFull" and "empHist" these collections must be present in the stitch rules for the trigger to update these collections.
 ![Add Collection](img/addCollection.jpg "Add Collection")

 ## 6. Write the history function